 There are about 40 staff across both sites with a range of experience and skills.
-Please find attached a copy of the staffing structure, which we are happy to discuss if you are invited to visit the school for interview.
+The teaching team come from primary, secondary and special school backgrounds.
+A copy of our staffing structure can be shared if you are invited to visit the school for interview.